Toyota Corolla Common Problems and Solutions

 Problem:

-It is known for the Corolla to have rust around the sunroof.
-This is a particular problem around the edges of metal sunroofs.
+The Corolla is known to develop rust around the sunroof, especially along the edges of metal sunroofs.

 Solution:

-If the rust is really bad you will need to replace the sunroof panel.
-Otherwise you will be able to rub the surface rust off, treat it and then touch it up with paint.
+If the rust is very severe, you will need to replace the sunroof panel.
+Otherwise, you can remove the surface rust, treat it, and then touch it up with paint.

 Difficulty level